felangel/bloc/docs/flutterfirebaselogintutorial.md

 The states we're representing are:

-`empty` is the initial state of the LoginForm.
+`initial` is the initial state of the LoginForm.

 `loading` is the state of the LoginForm when we are validating credentials